symfony-cmf/symfony-cmf-docs/book/installation.rst

     $ git clone git://github.com/symfony-cmf/symfony-cmf-standard.git <path-to-install>
     $ cd <path-to-install>

 You still need Composer to get the dependencies.
-To install or update the dependencies, use the ``install`` command:
+To get the correct dependencies, use the ``install`` command:

 .. code-block:: bash